tolhurmatt/LuckyRabbi.github.io/_posts/2021-06-19-The-Subject-Of-Style.md

 | cell 4   | cell 5   | cell 6   |
 |=====
 | Footer 1   | Footer 2   | Footer 3
+{: .table}

-The table right now does not look good at all - although it is a convenient way to include a table in a markdown document
+Without formatting, the table does not look good at all - although it is a convenient way to include a table in a markdown document.
+This can be fixed very easily thanks to bootstrap by adding the `{: .table}` attribute list definiton to opt-in to bootstraps table styling.
+I will have a look at how I want these to be formatted at a later date but for now it ticks all of the boxes.

 ## Horizontal Lines